F9 KICK! - Argon Drums V1.5

 Every single process we've ever seen to sidestep this involves enormous amounts of work and sets you up for danger later in the production/mixing pipeline.

-After discussions with many producers who still cling to this, I can say for certainty that very few active producers fully understand the complexities of phase in DAW workflows ( E.G. - did you know that 90% of EQs create a fairly dramatic phase shift the moment you apply a high-pass filter or raise the gain of any band on a bass or kick drum ? )
+After discussions with many producers who still cling to this, I can say for certainty that very few active producers fully understand the complexities of phase in DAW workflows (e.g. - did you know that 90% of EQs create a fairly dramatic phase shift the moment you apply a high-pass filter or raise the gain of any band on a bass or kick drum?)

 Please do not 'Key' your kick drums.
-Use your ears to pick great kicks first, then shorten them as much as possible for your production / chosen genre ( this is often the secret of landing your kick correctly ) then use visual diagnostics to check how it's working across your track.
-Always trust your ears over the visuals - You don't hear music with your eyes or appreciate it via theory.
+Use your ears to pick great kicks first, then shorten them as much as possible for your production/chosen genre (this is often the secret of landing your kick correctly), then use visual diagnostics to check how it's working across your track.
+Always trust your ears over the visuals—you don't hear music with your eyes or appreciate it via theory.

 I understand there are a few extreme genres of dance music where the kicks are so heavily processed and distorted that the upper harmonics create a note in themselves, but the remaining 99% of electronic producers need only concern themselves with fine and coarse tuning, not keying.